increasingawareness/digitalsafety.tips/content/_index.md

 The security key I currently recommend is the [Yubikey 5 NFC](https://www.yubico.com/product/yubikey-5-nfc/#yubikey-5-nfc).

-There are variety of types to fit your needs.
+There are a variety of types to fit your needs.
 Most likely you'll want the Yubikey 5 series which supports the newest standards.
 If you have a newer Macbook, Chromebook, or 2020 iPad Pro, you'll want to make sure to get a USB-C compatible Yubikey.

 You'll want two of them (one is a backup).